I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsiprf/ns-iscsiprf--msiscsi-initiatorinstancestatistics.md

 ### -field <b>UniqueAdapterId</b>

 <dd>
 <p>A 64-bit integer that uniquely identifies an HBA initiator and a loaded instance of a storage miniport driver that manages the HBA.
 The initiator should use the address of the adapter extension or another address that the device driver owns to construct this identifier (ID).
-The initiator reports this value in the <b>UniqueAdapterId</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff563012">MSiSCSI_HBAInformation</a> structure.
-For more information about the class that generates MSiSCSI_HBAInformation, see  <a href="https://msdn.microsoft.com/library/windows/hardware/ff563017">MSiSCSI_HBAInformation WMI Class</a>.</p>
+The initiator reports this value in the <b>UniqueAdapterId</b> member of the <a href="..\iscsimgt\ns-iscsimgt--msiscsi-hbainformation.md">MSiSCSI_HBAInformation</a> structure.
+For more information about the class that generates MSiSCSI_HBAInformation, see  <a href="storage.msiscsi_hbainformation_wmi_class">MSiSCSI_HBAInformation WMI Class</a>.</p>
 </dd>

 ### -field <b>SessionDigestErrorCount</b>